jghamburg/pbt-demo/docs/my.slides.md

 ## Fuzzying

 Code should always be written that it will behave nicely.
-It should not spit into your face only because unexpected data examples are feed into your services under test.
-As a few examples you could check for:
+It should not spit into your face only because unexpected data examples.
+As examples you could check for:

 * No exceptions occur, at least no unexpected ones - wrong data is identified on entering the service udner test.